 I think we all had a lesson in planning for the unexpected in 2020, when COVID-19 took us all by surprise!
 Doing our best in preparing for unexpected emergencies is best!
 Although we can’t always predict what life throws at us, preparing can often make a huge difference.

 When you have a milk stash it helps lessen the stress that comes with unexpected emergencies.
 I know for me, I would often stress about being away from home for longer than I expected and my daughter running out of milk, or if I needed to run a quick errand and my daughter had not eaten yet!

 Having milk on tap really helped me in preparing for days that things went left!

 5. Sick Days

-Its no secret that breast milk is the power house of nutrients for our babies!
+It’s no secret that breast milk is the powerhouse of nutrients for our babies!
 When I first gave birth to my daughter I couldn’t understand how she was fully nourished those first few days from just my colostrum.
-It wasn’t until I stared to research colostrum and all the benefits it has for newborns that I started to truly understand the power or breast milk!
+It wasn’t until I started to research colostrum and all the benefits it has for newborns that I started to truly understand the power of breast milk!

-I ONLY recommending products that I absolutely love.
-This post may contain affiliate links and i may earn a small commission when you click on the links at no additional cost to you.
-As an affiliate partner with brands i earn a small commission from qualifying purchases.
+I ONLY recommend products that I absolutely love.
+This post contains affiliate links and i do earn a small commission when you click on my links, at no additional cost to you.

 Breast milk Storage Bags